I. The Misframed Argument

 If we want to understand the W-shaped hole without filling it with faces, we have to learn to separate experience from structure.
 Time is where that separation hurts most, because time feels like us.

 But the pain is instructive.
-It tells us that the default patch is no longer sufficient.
-It tells us that the hole cannot be permanently filled by flow.
+It tells us that the default patch has exhausted itself, that the hole cannot be permanently filled by flow.

 VII.
 The Shared Cognitive Machinery

-That mechanism is shared by the religious and the scientific alike.
+That machinery is shared by the religious and the scientific alike.

-At this point the argument reaches a place most people are reluctant to stand, because it collapses a distinction we are accustomed to defending.
-The distinction is between belief and knowledge—between religion, which relies on faith, and physics, which relies on reason.
+The argument now reaches a place most people are reluctant to stand, because it collapses a distinction we are accustomed to defending: the distinction between belief and knowledge, between religion which relies on faith and physics which relies on reason.

 This distinction does not survive close inspection.

-What religion and physics differ on is how that belief is stabilised.
+Religion and physics differ on how belief is stabilised.
 The cognitive machinery involved is the same.
 Only the guardrails differ.

 Second, it holds that structure steady against contradiction.
 The unseen entity cannot be allowed to collapse every time intuition fails or evidence is incomplete.
 So it is insulated, explicitly or implicitly, from immediate refutation.

 Third, it constrains the structure through discipline.
-This is the crucial step, and it is where traditions diverge.
+Here the traditions diverge.
 Constraint determines whether belief hardens into dogma or sharpens into understanding.

 Religion constrains belief through story, ritual, and authority.
 Narratives stabilise the ontology.
 Ritual rehearses it.
 Authority adjudicates disputes.
 The system remains coherent as long as the stories hold and the social structure enforces consistency.